joomla-projects/joomla-cypress/README.md

 The command `installJoomlaMultilingualSite` first runs the [installJoomla](#installjoomla) command and continues the 'Joomla Installer' with installation of additional languages.

 The `/installation` folder is deleted after the installation.
-Therefore, this command can only run once.
 It is verified that the URL path '/installation' receives an error 404 – not found.
+This command can only run once.

 See also [installJoomla](#installjoomla).